Staff Prep 28: Observability — Metrics, Logs, Traces & SLOs

 # Now you can query: SELECT * WHERE reason = 'invalid_password' AND timestamp > now() - 1h

 Always include the trace ID in your logs.
-This lets you jump from a metric alert → relevant log lines → the specific trace, in seconds.
+It's what lets you jump from a metric alert to the relevant log lines to the specific trace in seconds instead of minutes.

 Quiz: test your understanding